slowestmonkey/spacer/README.md

    > **Note**: If the app cannot detect the HealthKit plugin, it will simulate random step counts and goals to ensure functionality during testing or in unsupported environments.

 3. **Export the Game**
    Export the game using Godot with the **iOS preset**.
+Ensure the following steps are completed:
+   - Update the **Bundle Identifier** and **Team ID** in the export settings.
-   - Ensure the HealthKit plugin is enabled in the export settings.
+   - Enable the **HealthKit plugin** in the export settings.
-   - Disable the "Export with Debug" option when selecting the export directory.
+   - Disable the **Export with Debug** option when selecting the export directory.

-   For more details, refer to the [troubleshooting section](https://github.com/slowestmonkey/godot-healthkit-plugin?tab=readme-ov-file#troubleshooting).
+   For additional guidance, refer to the [troubleshooting section](https://github.com/slowestmonkey/godot-healthkit-plugin?tab=readme-ov-file#troubleshooting).

-   > **Note**: The app requires Apple Health access to Steps.
-If unsure, review the code for confirmation.
+   > **Note**: The app requires access to Apple Health for step data.
+If you have concerns, review the code to verify its functionality.

 4. **Open in Xcode**
    Open the exported project in Xcode.